Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors: Results

-Figs.~\ref{Fig1}(a-b) show the temperature dependence of the Raman response for the pristine FeSe in the $B_{1g}$ ($ab$) and $B_{2g}$ ($XY$) symmetry channels ($D_{4h}$ point group) defined for the 2-Fe unit cell. $B_{1g}$ channel contains the Fe phonon mode ($\approx$ 195~cm$^{-1}$)~\cite{Gnezdilov_PRB2013} above a weak temperature independent continuum background (Fig.~\ref{Fig1}a).
-In contrast, the electronic Raman continuum in the $B_{2g}$ channel (Fig.~\ref{Fig1}b) is strong; it is composed of several spectral features with remarkable temperature dependence:
+~~~ In Fig.\,\ref{Fig1}A and B we show temperature dependence of the Raman response for undoped FeSe in $B_{1g}$ ($ab$) and $B_{2g}$ ($XY$) symmetry channels ($D_{4h}$ point group) defined for a two-iron unit cell.
+The data for the $B_{1g}$ channel are composed of the Fe phonon mode at 195~cm$^{-1}$~\cite{Gnezdilov_PRB2013} above a weak temperature independent continuum background( Fig.\,\ref{Fig1}A).
+In contrast, the electronic Raman continuum in the $B_{2g}$ channel is strong (Figs.\,\ref{Fig1}B and \ref{Fig2}); it is composed of several spectral features:

-(i) \textit{A low-energy quasi-elastic scattering peak (QEP)}.
+1) A low-energy QEP.
 The intensity of the QEP is weak at high temperatures.
-Upon cooling, it softens, gains intensity, reaches its maximum intensity just above $T_S$, and then gradually loses its intensity below $T_S$ (Fig.~\ref{Fig2}b1).
-In the superconducting phase, the QEP acquires coherence and undergoes a metamorphosis into a coherent in-gap collective mode, similar to other FeSCs~\cite{Hackl_PRL2013,Chubukov_PRB2016,Thorsmolle_PRB2016,Gallais_PRL2016,SWu_PRB2017} (inset Fig.~\ref{Fig1}b).
+Upon cooling, the QEP softens from about 100 down to a few tens of~cm$^{-1}$, gains intensity, reaches its maximum intensity just above $T_S$, and then gradually loses its intensity below $T_S$ (the blue component in Fig.\,\ref{Fig2}B).
+In the SC phase, the QEP acquires coherence and undergoes a metamorphosis into an in-gap collective mode (Fig.\,\ref{Fig1}B, \textit{Inset}) similar to several other FeSC superconductors~\cite{Hackl_PRL2013,Chubukov_PRB2016,Thorsmolle_PRB2016,Gallais_PRL2016,SWu_PRB2017}.

-(ii) \textit{A broad electronic continuum} extending beyond 2000 cm$^{-1}$ with a peak at 450 cm$^{-1}$.
-The intensity of this continuum increases with cooling and then saturates at low temperature (Fig.~\ref{Fig5}a).
-Below $T_S$, a significant gap suppression develops at 400~cm$^{-1}$.

-In Figs.~\ref{Fig2} and~\ref{Fig5}, we show temperature evolution of the $XY$ Raman response in FeSe$_{1-x}$S$_x$.
-The 450 cm$^{-1}$ peak appears at low temperature for all sulfur contents in both the tetragonal and orthorhombic phase (Fig.~\ref{Fig5}).
-Hence, this broad feature is not exclusive for the nematic phase~\footnote{This is in contrast to interpretations in Ref.~\cite{Massat_2016,Hackl_Arxiv2017}, where authors claimed a relation between the 450 cm$^{-1}$ peak to nematicity, see~\cite{supplementary} for details.}.
-An additional weak peak at 190 cm$^{-1}$ appears for samples with sulfur doping.
-At the lowest temperature, a full gap suppression is observed for all doping concentrations except for $x=$\,0.15, where a reduced scattering intensity remains in the gap.
-For $x=$ 0.2, which remains tetragonal in whole temperature range, no gap suppression is observed.